nuls-io/NIPs/NIPs/NIP-4_NULS Ambassadors participate in the election rules (Last call).md

 ## 3. How to participate in the election

 a.
-Publish the work report for the previous month and the work plan for the next month:
+Publish the work plan of the next 3 months for public discussion for15 days（Ambassador of last quarter's continuation proposal for public discussion for 7 days ）

-Please post on the NULS forum: <https://community.nuls.world/t/elections>
+Please post on the NULS forum: https://nuls.community/t/community-fund

 b.
-The NULS team will gather information and initiate a vote on the forum.
+Designate a Councilor to initiate a formal proposal and vote for you.
 The vote will last for a 15-day period, so do your best to swing the votes and campaign!

 c.
 If you’re elected, create a node and name it (Country+Ambassador).
 Set the commission rate to 80%.
 The NULS Foundation will stake 200,000 NULS tokens in your node.

-Final Tribute to your efforts:
+**Final Tribute to your efforts:**

 • Congratulations on becoming a NULS ambassador!
 If you encounter any difficulty, the NULS team and the community will assist you.

-• Start your work of community-building and outreach!
+• Start your work of community-building and development!

 • Help NULS dock more DApps!

 • At the end of each month, be sure to submit your report for the current month of community development as well as next month's work plan on the forum.

-For all ambassador related discussions, please post on the NULS forum at  <https://community.nuls.world/t/elections>

-Welcome to the NULS community!
+Welcome to the *NULS* community!
 Let’s work together to create a brighter future for NULS!

-If you can deliver more, we have these expectations of you:
+#### **If you can deliver more, we have these expectations of you:**

-*1. Host a local meet-up in your city/country, to meet with members of the NULS community and guide new members;*
+1. Host a local meet-up in your city/country, to meet with members of the NULS community and guide new members;

-*2. Provide us with any materials we can use to assist in our marketing, such as photos, videos, meet-ups and articles on business cooperation;*
+2. Provide us with any materials we can use to assist in our marketing, such as photos, videos, meet-ups and articles on business cooperation;

-*3. Share the story of NULS to the community;*
+3. Share the story of NULS to the community;

-*4. Translate the videos and other contents produced by the team to your native languages and share with people in your country/region;*
+4. Translate the videos and other contents produced by the team to your native languages and share with people in your country/region;

-*6. If possible, coordinate and communicate with the team and local exchanges to add NULS trading pairs;*
+5. If possible, coordinate and communicate with the team and local exchanges to add NULS trading pairs;

-*7. Try to get to any possible cryptocurrency conferences in your area, and attend on behalf of NULS;*
+6. Try to get to any possible cryptocurrency conferences in your area, and attend on behalf of NULS;

-*8. Help NULS with publicity and be committed to NULS press releases through your local media.*
+7. Help NULS with publicity and be committed to NULS press releases through your local media.